Economic and Market Report: state of the EU auto industry – Full-year 2021

 Exports and imports of commercial vehicles

-Should you have any additional questions about this Economic and Market Report, please contact the ACEA Statistics department.
+Should you have any questions about this Economic and Market Report, please don’t hesitate to contact the ACEA statistics department.

 Reproduction of the content of this document is not permitted without the prior written consent of ACEA.
 Whenever reproduction is permitted, ACEA shall be referred to as source of the information.
 Quoting or referring to this document is permitted provided ACEA is referred to as the source of the information.